Azure/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/calicooss/using-security-controls.md

     kubectl exec -it $(kubectl get po -l app=loadgenerator -ojsonpath='{.items[0].metadata.name}') -- sh -c 'curl -m3 -sI http://nginx-svc.dev 2>/dev/null | grep -i http'
     ```

     c.
-The connections to the Internet should be blocked by the configured policies.
+The connections to the Internet should be blocked `with exit code 1` by the configured policies.

     ```bash
     # test connectivity from dev namespace to the Internet